leianne/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() allows you break your test suite into components.
+For example if you are running multiple test for two different endpoints you can use describe in order to visually separate the two endpoint within the jest console.
+The it() method is the actual test that is running.
+Within it() you will be able to describe ach test with a short sentence like so it('should return the status 200 OK')

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD forces you to think about the requirements of a feature or a section of code.
+I think the purpose of TDD is very easy to understand but as far as implementation goes it does seem like it will a bit to master.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+Unit Test
+Integration Test
+Component Test

 ## Project Set Up